johnmahugu/Car-Wash/readme.md

 ## Precursory notes

  Since the project scope did not reference database design and or server setup I will be using a simple Apache Vhosts setup with a regular DB export for the data.
+ Project also said to save transaction history for at least 10 vehicles, due to the way I set it up the project you the user will enter information about your car wash and it does indeed save it, but there is no preloaded information.
+Transaction history is displayed at the end of each car wash based on license plate so you can see how it would work with up to 10 transactions.

 ## Installation